Kytha-archives/pbr-renderer/README.md

 An objective of this project is to achieve high performance rendering HD assets.
 A large bottleneck for performance will be the efficiency of our calculations, particularly floating point operations.
 I could roll my own math library similar to the exercise in assignment 1.
 However doing this would significantly impacted performance since it would not be utilizing SIMD (single instruction, multiple data) parallel processing.
 GLM offers OpenGL Shader Language compliant SIMD mathematics for blazing fast computations.

-## [ASSIMP](https://github.com/assimp/assimp) - Open Asset Import Library

-High quality, HD models and meshes will be required to truly test the performance of this renderer and showcase it's capabilities.
-ASSIMP can import a wide range of mesh file formats, process them into a standard internal format for us to use for rendering.

 ## [GLAD](https://glad.dav1d.de/) - Multi-Language GL/GLES/EGL/GLX/WGL Loader-Generator